A Teacher Resignation Letter is a written document that notifies a school administration of your intent to resign from your position.

 Inform your coordinator

 Before writing your resignation letter, inform your coordinator of your intent to resign.
 Your supervisor will use the advance notice to search for someone who can fill your position.
-Allowing them this extra time helps to ensure that you’re not ending this employee-employer relationship on a sour note.
+Allowing Taking this additional time with them ensures that the employee-employer relationship will not end negatively.

 Offer your assistance